How to Add Strikeout Annotations to PDFs in Java

 </dependencies>

-Pro Tip: Always check for the latest version number on the GroupDocs release page.
-Using outdated versions might limit access to newer features and bug fixes.
+Pro Tip: Always verify the latest version on the GroupDocs release page; newer releases add features and fix bugs that can affect annotation rendering.

 Getting Your License Sorted